-Khadimnagar Rainforest nestled on about 1,673 acres of hills and natural forest surrounded by six tea gardens.
+Khadimnagar Rainforest is nestled on about 1,673 acres of hills and natural forest surrounded by six tea gardens.
 Khadimnagar boasts of diversified flora and fauna. about 217 species of plants and trees are available here.
-There is lots of animals & birds are found everywhere inside the forest.
-For the adventourous and trekking freak visitors this Rainforest is very much popular.
-Tourist can get a map of the trails of this rainforest at the entrance at local forest office.
+There is lots of animals & birds found everywhere inside the forest.
+For adventurous and trekking freak visitors this Rainforest is very much popular.
+Tourists can get a map of the trails of this rainforest at the entrance of the local forest office.

-lawachara national park is one of the amazing places to visit in sylhet.
-Lawachara sylhet is a sanctuary for rare species of plants and animals.
-Visitors have the opportunity to enter the park with entry fee. and then trail the whole Lawachera with a trained guide. lawachara national park is also known for rare flora and fauna species and marine fossils. lawachera is a hotspot of biodiversity in srimangal district.
+lawachara national park is one of the amazing places to visit in Sylhet.
+Lawachara Sylhet is a sanctuary for rare species of plants and animals.
+Visitors have the opportunity to enter the park with an entry fee. and then trail the whole Lawachera with a trained guide. lawachara national park is also known for rare flora and fauna species and marine fossils. lawachera is a hotspot of biodiversity in srimangal district.

 Rema Kalenga Reserve Forest:

 Rema Kalenga is the largest natural forest Followed by Sundarbans Mangrove in Bangladesh.
 It is also located in the sreemangal districts of Sylhet.
-Infact, Rema & Kalenga both are two separate forests and both are very closed.
-A natural lake is blowing through these forest.
+In fact, Rema & Kalenga both are two separate forests and both are very close.
+A natural lake is blowing through these forests.

-Bholagonj’s Scenic Beauty surely mesmerised any traveler.
-Bholagong Sylhet, an amazing tourist place in sylhet, covering with white stone.
-Which attracts new generation traveler.
-This is much more famous for the largest stone quarry of Bangladesh and that is surrounded by hills, river, and waterfall.
-Dholai River is the additional bonus attraction for the visitors who come to volagonj sylhet.
+Bholagonj’s Scenic Beauty surely mesmerized any traveler.
+Bholagong Sylhet, an amazing tourist place in Sylhet, is covered with white stone.
+Which attracts new-generation travelers.
+This is much more famous for the largest stone quarry in Bangladesh and which is surrounded by hills, rivers, and waterfalls.
+Dholai River is an additional bonus attraction for visitors who come to volagonj Sylhet.

-one of the most beautiful river which is commonly known as Blue water river.
-The jadukata river is look exactly similar to the great Shomeswari and Shari River.
-Jadukata river is originated from the Meghalaya Hills of India and entered into Bangladesh.
+one of the most beautiful rivers which is commonly known as the Blue water river.
+The jadukata river is look exactly similar to the great Shomeswari and Shari Rivers.
+Jadukata river originated from the Meghalaya Hills of India and entered Bangladesh.
 Jadukata river is located in Laurergorh under Tahirpur Upazilla of Sunamgonj District.
-The Crystral clear water of Jadukata river flows beside the beautiful hill name ” Bariker Tilla “.
+The Crystral clear water of the Jadukata river flows beside the beautiful hill name ” Bariker Tilla “.

-Sylhet is one of the must visited place in Bangladesh.
-The tourist attractions in Sylhet tempts, pleases and most significantly grants unforgettable experiences.
-Infact, This district is the home to some of the most magnificent natural sites in the country.
+Sylhet is one of the most visited places in Bangladesh.
+The tourist attractions in Sylhet tempt, pleases, and most significantly grant unforgettable experiences.
+In fact, This district is home to some of the most magnificent natural sites in the country.
 The sites mentioned in this piece has been favorite for many tourists visiting Sylhet over the years.
-Certainly, the magnificence of Ratargul or Bichanakandi or Lalakhal etc cannot be missed once you step in those places.
-So to soothe you yearning for travelling to pristine natural sites, you can definitely consider visiting these places in Sylhet.
+Certainly, the magnificence of Ratargul or Bichanakandi or Lalakhal, etc cannot be missed once you step into those places.
+So to soothe your yearning for travel to pristine natural sites, you can definitely consider visiting these places in Sylhet.

-Advice: While traveling to sylhet tourist place area, it is wise to keep with you some snacks, pure water, extra light clothes or swimming costume(in some cases), first aid materials, electronic device to capture photos of yourselves & beauty of nature, and other basic necessary things.
-But remember, dont put dirty things, plastic and other waste at nature and make the tourist place uncleaned.
+Advice: While traveling to Sylhet tourist place area, it is wise to keep with you some snacks, pure water, extra light clothes or a swimming costume(in some cases), first aid materials, electronic device to capture photos of yourselves & beauty of nature, and other basic necessary things.
+But remember, don’t put dirty things, plastic and other waste in nature and make the tourist place uncleaned.